H4ckOm/Optimizations/README.md

 # Optimisations

-My solutions to some optimisation-based contests
+My solutions to some optimisation-based contest problems